Synchronized motion of gold nanoparticles in an optothermal trap: Conclusion

-This study investigates the dynamics of nanoparticles in anchor particle-based optothermal traps, focusing on the behaviour of gold nanoparticles in surfactant solutions.
-We observed that particles are trapped some distance from the centre and exhibit synchronized rotational diffusion and spontaneous rotation around a heated anchor particle.
-The dynamics suggest the presence of some repulsive interparticle force, which helps synchronise the particles’ motion even with interparticle separation of around 1 micron.
-These unique dynamics open possibilities for precisely tuning particle interactions, which could be highly valuable for applications in nanotechnology, such as assembling nanoparticle arrays or manipulating particles in nanoscale systems. \\ The presence of surfactants, particularly in the form of CTAC solutions, plays a critical role in influencing the trapping and motion of nanoparticles.
-Our results suggest that surfactants help confine particles to specific radii around the anchor particle, leading to organized rotational diffusion.
-This behaviour was absent when either the anchor particle or the surfactant was removed, underscoring its importance in achieving controlled trapping.
-Overall, our study aims to contribute to a deeper understanding of particle dynamics in complex trapping environments, offering insights that could be used to design new nanoparticle assembly techniques.
-These findings hold potential for advancing applications in materials science, nanofabrication, and optoelectronics, where controlled particle interaction and organization are important. \begin{acknowledgement} The authors thank Dr Adarsh Vasista, Dr Sunny Tiwari and Dr Diptabrata Paul for their valuable discussions on this project.
+By studying these novel trapping dynamics, this work aims to expand our understanding of optothermal trapping in surfactant environments.
+Our experiments demonstrate that nanoparticle confinement and synchronised motion depend on key parameters such as surfactant concentration, anchor particle size, and laser power.
+We observed that reducing the surfactant concentration below the critical micellar concentration led to closer trapping near the anchor particle and weaker angular correlations.
+Varying the size of the anchor particle slightly altered the trapping radius, while increasing laser power steadily increased the mean trapping radius.
+We also observe the rotation of trapped particle assemblies.
+Experiments with circularly polarised light confirmed that the spontaneous rotation of particle assemblies is not driven by the optical spin angular momentum but instead emerges from the trapped assemblies’ specific conformations.\\ These results collectively highlight the complex interplay of optical, thermal, and surfactant-mediated forces, paving the way for new approaches and applications in materials science, nanofabrication, and optoelectronics, where controlled particle interaction and organisation are essential. \begin{acknowledgement} The authors thank Dr Adarsh Vasista, Dr Sunny Tiwari and Dr Diptabrata Paul for their valuable discussions on this project.
 We acknowledge using common experimental facilities in the Chemistry Department at IISER Pune.
 AS acknowledges the Ministry of Education, Government of India, for the Prime Minister Research Fellowship.
 This work was partially funded by AOARD (grant number FA2386-23-1-4054) and the Swarnajayanti fellowship grant (DST/SJF/PSA-02/2017-18) to G.V.P.K. \end{acknowledgement}